-In this episode of Property Investory, we will be talking to Jolene Sukkarieh, successful property investor, wealth advisor and mother of three.
-Come with us as we track her journey from her origins in Thursday Island to the Defence Force Academy, to a position with ANZ and Suncorp and then a property expert within a self managed super fund.
+In this episode of Property Investory, we will be talking to Jolene Sukkarieh, successful property investor, wealth advisor, and mother of three.
+Come with us as we track her journey from her origins in Thursday Island to the Defence Force Academy, to a position with ANZ and Suncorp and then a property expert within a self-managed the super fund.

 So join us as we delve into Jolene Sukkarieh’s everyday life, the skills she learned along the way and her property investment story that could inspire you to develop strategies that you can apply on your own journey!